-Figure 4.5: An alignment graph for affine gap costs.
+Figure 4.5: An alignment graph for a global alignment with affine gap costs.
 The score values for V, S and H are in the nodes as indicated on the left side.
 The edges pointing at each part of a vertex originate at the score-maximizing predecessor vertex or vertex part.